tamuratak/vscode_architecture/README.md

 # Architecture of VS Code

 VS Code consists of multiple processes that communicate with each other using inter-process communication (IPC).
 There is always exactly one main process, one shared process, and one PTY host process.
 In contrast, a new renderer process and its associated processes are created for each window.

 By adopting this architecture, VS Code can improve latency in the UI and take advantage of multi-core CPUs by offloading heavy tasks to multiple separate processes.

+The user interface displayed in the main window is rendered from the `workbench.html` file.

 ```mermaid
 flowchart TB